chrispaynes/go_coursework/GoCMS/README.md

 * Visit  `localhost:3000/new`  to add new pages and posts
 * Visit  `localhost:3000/page/`  to view and index of pages
 * Visit  `localhost:3000/page/1`  to visit a specific page
+* Visit  `localhost:3000/post/`  to view and index of posts
+* Visit  `localhost:3000/post/1`  to visit a specific page

 ##Running Tests
+From the root directory, run all `_test.go` files in the current directory `$ go test` for a basic pass/fail output or `$ go test -v` for a verbose output